Ukraine's richest man takes over top telecom firm

-KIEV A firm owned by Ukraine's richest businessman Rinat Akhmetov said on Wednesday it was buying the former Soviet republic's main fixed-line operator Ukrtelecom UTLM.PFT from Austrian investment firm EPIC for an undisclosed sum.
+KIEV, June 5 A firm owned by Ukraine's richest businessman Rinat Akhmetov said on Wednesday it was buying the former Soviet republic's main fixed-line operator Ukrtelecom from Austrian investment firm EPIC for an undisclosed sum.

 The takeover strengthens the position of Akhmetov, a key ally of President Viktor Yanukovich, as the owner of one of the largest business empires in the nation of 46 million, spanning energy and steel-making to banking and media.